SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     -> var x = MyEnumeration.someValue
     -> x = .anotherValue

-If the inferred type is an optional type, you can also use a member of the non-optional type in an implicit member expression.
+If the inferred type is an optional, you can also use a member of the non-optional type in an implicit member expression.